aroch17/aroch17/README.md

 # 💫 About Me:
-Hey, my name is Ayush, I am a second year student at the University of Edinburgh.
+Hey!
+My name is Ayush, and I am a second year student at the University of Edinburgh.

 # 💻 Tech Stack: